 Recessed lighting can provide ambient lighting, task lighting or accent lighting depending on where it is installed.
 It's usually installed in kitchens, family rooms, halls, home offices and playrooms.

-When shopping recessed lighting, consider:
+When shopping recessed lighting, consider that recessed lighting:

-- Also called can or pot lighting.
+- Is often called can or pot lighting.